Daniel-Cristian/Cod_Courier/README.md

 # Cod_Courier
-Informational Integration Project for Master Information Systems for Business.
+Informational Integration Project for Master Business Information Systems.
 - Reading data from different sources and exposing them in the form of Rest APIs.

 ## Technologies used